maus-me/woopEssentials/README.md

   - /restart - Show time until next restart
   - /setchannel - Set the channel to send to/from ingame chat [Admin]
   - /modifypermissions - add/remove/clear additional roles to use moderation commands [Admin]
-  - /whitelist - Change the whitelist status of a player (also the time duration is customizable) [Admin or Configured Role]
+  - /whitelist - Change the whitelist status of a player (also the time duration is customizable, default 50 years as with the ingame command) [Admin or Configured Role]
   - /allowcharselonce - Allows the player to re-select their class after doing so already [Admin or Configured Role]

 - Shutdownsystem